Originally posted January 24, 2014:

 In order to participate further, we needed to sign up on a team.
 Preferably the team would be cross-functional, because, as they explained, a cross-functional team usually could come up with the most creative ideas for improving things at the plant.
 Once we signed up for the team each member on the team was given a gray windbreaker.

 I don’t have an actual picture of the windbreaker I was given.
 I wore it to work for a number of months until we found out that the material was highly flammable and that it was not safe for us to wear it on the job.
 We were supposed to wear only flame retardant clothing.
-I kept the jacket for 15 years, but the jacket was made with material that disintegrated over time, and one day when I pulled it out of the closet to wear, I found that it was literally falling apart on the hanger.
+I kept the jacket for 15 years, but the jacket was made with material that disintegrated over time, and one day when I pulled it out of the closet to wear it, I found that it was literally falling apart on the hanger.
 I had no choice but to throw it away.

 There were some interesting reactions to this program.
 I thought the program was a great idea and couldn’t wait until it began in order to submit our ideas for improving the plant.
 Others decided for some reason that they didn’t want to have any part in the program.
 Most of the Power Plant Men were eager to take part.